Vibrant Zinnias: Perfect for Pollinator Paradise

 Attracting More Bees with Zinnias

-To help bees, plant different types of zinnias in a garden.
+To help bees and enhance pollination, plant different types of zinnias in a garden.
 This will attract bees with a variety of nectar and pollen sources, encouraging them to come back often.

 Planting sunflowers, asters, and lavender in your garden can bring in more bees and help pollinators thrive.
 Various pollinators like different flowers, creating diversity, which is crucial for pollination.